bobo-k2/rmrk2-ink-examples/README.md

 Under `/projects/scripts` you can find scripts for deploying contracts, building NFT parts catalog and building a single Chunky NFT.

-Before runing scripts install and run the latest [Swanky Node](https://github.com/AstarNetwork/swanky-node)
+Before runing scripts install and run the latest [Swanky Node](https://github.com/AstarNetwork/swanky-node) by running the command

+`./target/release/swanky-node --dev --tmp -lruntime=trace -lruntime::contracts=debug -lerror`

 After Swanky Node is up and running navigate to the folder above and execute the command